 MySQL Workbench is a graphical tool for working with MySQL servers and databases.
 MySQL Workbench fully supports MySQL server version 5.7 and higher.
 Deprecated versions of MySQL Server (prior to version 5.7) are incompatible with MySQL Workbench and should be upgraded before you attempt to make a connection.

 SQL Development: Enables you to create and manage connections to database servers.
-As well as enabling you to configure connection parameters, MySQL Workbench provides the capability to execute SQL queries on the database connections using the built-in SQL Editor.
-This functionality replaces that previously provided by the Query Browser standalone application.
+Along with enabling you to configure connection parameters, MySQL Workbench provides the capability to execute SQL queries on the database connections using the built-in SQL Editor.

-MySQL Workbench is available in two editions, the Community Edition and the Standard Edition.
+MySQL Workbench is available in two editions: the Community Edition and the Commercial Edition.
 The Community Edition is available free of charge.
-The Standard Edition provides additional Enterprise features, such as access to MySQL Enterprise Backup, MySQL Firewall, and MySQL Audit.
+The Commercial Edition provides additional Enterprise features, such as access to MySQL Enterprise Backup, MySQL Firewall, and MySQL Audit.
 For a complete comparison, see http://www.mysql.com/products/workbench/features.html

-For release notes detailing changes made in each release of MySQL Workbench, see Appendix C, MySQL Workbench and Utilities Change History.
+For notes detailing the changes in each release, see the MySQL Workbench Release Notes.